Dining Out with Diabetes

 Eating out is a great way to try new food, connect with family or friends or just have a break from preparing and cleaning up meals.
 With some planning, the right information and efforts to make more nourishing choices, you can dine out and stay on track.
 If you are travelling and plan on enjoying many of your meals at restaurants, you may want to talk to your doctor or dietitian about adjusting your diabetes management plan while you’re away.

 A dietitian at VHA Home HealthCare may be able to help you create a meal plan based on your specific needs.
-Contact VHA’s Private Services team at 416-489-2500 ext.
-4649 or by email at privateservices@vha.ca for more information.
+Contact VHA’s Enterprise Health Solutions team at 416-489-2500 ext.
+4649 or by email at ehs@vha.ca for more information.
+For further support, please see the information and resources VHA Home HealthCare has put together for those managing chronic diseases at https://www.vha.ca/services/cdsm/.

 Reviewed By: Registered Dietitians Kymberli Shaw-Andros and Heather-Ann Burrell